 Generally, a direct cremation package should include the following:

-• A temporary urn for returning the cremation ashes.
+- A temporary urn is needed to return the cremation ashes.

-Any additional fees are usually ‘third-party’ charges, and these are for county fees such as the cremation permit and death certificates
+Any additional fees are usually ‘third-party’ charges, which are county fees for services such as the cremation permit and death certificates.

-However, do note that some service packages may include the permit fee and one death certificate.
+However, some service packages may include the permit fee and one death certificate.

 Extra charges you can encounter could be:

-You will need to decide how many copies of the death certificate you require.
-It is usually helpful to have more than one for closing the deceased’s estate and probate.
-Often, it is easier and less expensive to order multiple copies at the time of filing for the death certificate.
+You must decide how many copies of the death certificate you require.
+Having more than one to close the deceased’s estate and probate is usually helpful.
+Often, it is easier and less expensive to order multiple copies when filing for the death certificate.

 Will the state of Arizona pay for a cremation?
 What assistance is available to help me pay for a cremation?

-Financial assistance for funeral expenses is very limited.
+Financial assistance for funeral expenses is minimal.
 Some counties may offer up to $500, and the County Public Fiduciary manages this.

 Visit our Guide on Social Assistance Funeral Programs.

-A County does have a responsibility to take care of any indigent funerals, but this is usually the most basic of services.
+A County does have a responsibility to take care of indigent funerals, but this is usually the most basic service.

 There is a $255 Social Security lump-sum death benefit payment (if the deceased qualifies), and the funeral director will usually assist in claiming this.
 Some funeral service providers will offer discounts for Veteran or Hospice patients.

-To find out more about County support towards cremation costs, contact your local county Social Services Department.
+To find out more about county support for cremation costs, contact your local county Social Services Department.

 You could also consider a whole-body donation in Arizona, as a free cremation is offered to those who donate their body to science.